 The primary objective of this course is to exposit the books of Joel, Daniel, 2 Peter, and Revelation, and study the doctrine of the end times, as part of a capstone review of theology.

-The primary objective of this course is to exposit the New Testament books of Luke and Acts while learning church history from AD 33 up to the schism in AD 1054.
+The primary objective of this course is to exposit the New Testament book of Acts while learning church history from AD 33 up to the schism in AD 1054.

 The primary objective of this course is to exposit the book of Judges, and survey methods and results of archaeology as applied to sites and topics of biblical significance.
 Interpretive and apologetic uses of archaeology receive special emphasis.